 - Are there key web pages they care about, such as a demo/pricing/download page?
 Or a user event?
 Or subscribing to product news?

 - Do we care about every account?
 Just Opportunities?
 Just late-stage Opportunities?
 Customer accounts that are nearing renewal?
 Customers of one product scoping out pages for a different product?

 - Are there certain personas or titles that we want to track?

 Step 2: Build the reports in Marketo

-The build is really simple:
+To track website visitors in Marketo, the build is really simple: